 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.

 In late March 1941, the entire battalion was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
+The battalion’s new barracks that were painted white and said to have all the comforts of home.
+Each company had two barracks except HQ Co. which had three because it was the largest company.
 The barracks had bathing and washing facilities in them and a day room.
-The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
-HQ Company had three barracks since it was the largest of the battalion’s companies.
+The companies also had their own kitchens that had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.
-It was on March 21 when men from selective service permanently joined the company.
+It was on March 21 that 55 men from selective service permanently joined the company.

-In July 1941, John came home on furlough for a few days.
-When he returned to Ft.
-Knox, the battalion was preparing to take part in maneuvers in Louisiana from September 1 through 30.
-The entire battalion was loaded onto trucks and sent in a convoy to Louisiana while the tanks and wheeled vehicles were sent by train.
+It is known that John arrived home on furlough on July 14 and remained at home for the week.
+After he returned to Ft.
+Knox, he had visitors when his foster mother, her husband, and Evelyn Runion came down to Ft.
+Knox to visit him on August 15.
+The battalion was preparing to take part in maneuvers in Louisiana from September 1 through 30 and the battalion’s equipment was loaded onto trucks and sent in a convoy to Louisiana while the tanks and wheeled vehicles were sent by train.

 The battalion was assigned to the Red Army, attached to the Fourth Cavalry, and stationed at Camp Robinson, Arkansas.
 Two days later it made a two-day move, as a neutral unit, to Ragley, Louisiana, and was assigned to the Blue Army.
 The battalion’s bivouac was in the Kisatchi Forest where the soldiers dealt with mosquitoes, snakes, wood ticks, snakes, and alligators.